BioDecodingLab/DenseTissueAnalysis/README.md

 -snr_targets: Determine the desired SNRs (e.g. snr_targets = [15] for only SNR 15 simulation, snr_targets = [1.
 5. 10.
 15] for SNR 1.
 5. 10 and 15 simulation).
 -conv_type: '2D' for isotropic images and '3D' for anisotropic images.

+## CycleGAN model selection

+This section describes the procedure used to evaluate and select the final CycleGAN model.
+For details on CycleGAN training and usage, please refer to the original CycleGAN repository and publication.

+### Training

+Separate the dataset into:

+- Source domain (A): IdT mask images.
+- Target domain (B): Microscopy images.

+After training, the framework generates multiple checkpoints:

+- 3D CycleGAN: 10 checkpoints.
+- 2D CycleGAN: 20 checkpoints.

+Each training generates to types of models:

+- A to B checkpoint: Generates microscopy like images from IdT images.
+These models are used in this work.
+- B to A checkpoint: Generates IdT-like images from microscopy images.

+### Model evaluation

+To evaluate all candidate models:

+1. Generate a crop from an IdT image and save its coordinates.
+2. If using a 3D model, run eval_3D_all_models.py to generate predictions for all A → B checkpoints.
+3. Generate the corresponding crop from the microscopy image of the same sample using the saved coordinates.
+4. Create a new folder named after the sample and save the microscopy reference image with the suffix _GT.
+5. Run confocal_metrics_eval_v2_test_models.py to compute the evaluation metrics.
+6. If multiple samples are evaluated, run process_metrics_complete_model_selection.py to combine the results across samples.
+7. The script generates a summary file reporting the three best-performing checkpoints according to each evaluation metric.

+Quantitative metrics provide a useful estimate of model performance.
+However, they do not always capture visually apparent artifacts in the generated images.
+Therefore, final model selection should combine the quantitative evaluation with careful visual inspection of the generated images by a user familiar with the expected image characteristics.
+To find this artefacts, use the reference microscopy image, and compare the generated images.
+The generated images should not have excesive noise,

+(Falta agregar como detectar lso artefactos)

 ## SelfNet isotropic restoration
 Here we provide a modifed version of SelfNet network (see REF) All steps are performed using Jupyter Notebook.